Skip to content

 Flexium's JSX is compatible with React patterns.
 Start by:

-1. Replacing useState with state()
+1. Replacing React's useState with Flexium's use()

-2. Replacing useEffect with effect()
+2. Replacing React's useEffect with Flexium's use()

 3. Using Flexium's control flow components